Skip to Content

 Technically, the FHA does not offer any zero-down payment mortgage options.
 Most qualifying borrowers need to put down 3.5% of their home's purchase price, and applicants with credit scores between 500 and 579 need 10%.

-However, there are some ways to get an FHA loan with no down payment, such as utilizing down payment assistance and other strategies to reduce the amount needed to close on your loan.
+However, there are some ways to get an FHA loan with no down payment, such as combining down payment assistance with an FHA loan to reduce the cash needed to close.

 Strategies for Covering Your FHA Loan Down Payment

 Having trouble putting money aside for your FHA loan down payment or simply need to purchase now and don’t have the time to save?
-Here are some other strategies for covering your down payment that don’t require the cash in hand.
+Here are some other strategies for covering your down payment.

 Gift Funds